ming33333/quirkle/README.md

 ## TODO
 https://ming33333.github.io/quirkle/
-- make side bar on appear if clicked, default appear (this is on on lyf or desktip view)
+~~ make side bar on appear if clicked, default appear (this is on on lyf or desktip view)~~

-- star questions and then only get starred questions
-- add in firebase (added must add more data and organize data accessing)
+~~ add in firebase (added must add more data and organize data accessing)~~

-- fix routing
-- profile, add friends
-- documents/users showing up as nonexistent
+~~ documents/users showing up as nonexistent~~

+~~fix data access~~
+~~- - option to add more quizzes~~
+~~ change quiz based on selection ~~
+~~have previous and nav buttons adjust to side bar size~~ ~~have button to click to change side bar size~~

+lower priority
+------------- - hide login fire base temp site https://firebase.google.com/docs/auth/web/google-signin#expandable-4
+- - use the context folder
+- - move login feature into utils
+~~add logging of when friend request sent and accepted
 - should move users creation in login section
 - update so user is made in DB at login
 - dont override request just update them
 - seperate friendcollection system from user search
 - deny friend feature

-- add logging of when friend request sent and accepted ~~fix data access~~
+- fix routing
-- -  option to add more quizzes
+- profile, add friends
-- - change quiz based on selection
-- - have previous and nav buttons adjust to side bar size
-- - have button to click to change side bar size
-- - hide login fire base temp site https://firebase.google.com/docs/auth/web/google-signin#expandable-4
-- - use the context folder
-- - move login feature into utils
+- star questions and then only get starred questions

 ## Firebase
 can deploy rules with this line: firebase deploy --only firestore:rules